Emergency Medical Services

 Fees: Yes.

-EMTS 229 Paramedic Pharmacology3 Credits
+EMTS 229 Paramedic Pharmacology 3 Credits

-Prerequisites: EMTS 225/EMTS 225L and Permission of instructor.
+Prerequisites: EMTS 225/EMTS 225L (may be taken concurrently).

 Corequisites: EMTS 229L.

-EMTS 229L Paramedic Pharmacology Laboratory2 Credits
+EMTS 229L Paramedic Pharmacology Laboratory 2 Credits

-Prerequisites: EMTS 225/EMTS 225L and Permission of instructor.
+Prerequisites: EMTS 225/EMTS 225L (may be taken concurrently).

 Corequisites: EMTS 229.